First round now closed

 What degree of delivery support is offered by Waltham Forest Council?

 Successful projects will be agreed by various departments within the Council.
-The Making Places team will oversee the delivery of all projects, and provide support to artists by acquiring planning consent, facilitating community engagement and in other ways as required.
+The Making Places team will oversee the delivery of all projects, and provide support to artists by mananging internal stakeholders, obtaining clarity on whether planning permission, facilitating community engagement and in other ways as required.

 What approvals are necessary for my contractors to do the work?